FMIG Manual

 Planning – August – October

-Event – mid-October (see NPCW site for specific dates)
+Event – First full week of October (see NPCW site for specific dates)

 Background and Description

 National Primary Care Week is an annual event put on by the American Medical Student Association (AMSA).
 The FMIG partners with other student organizations on campus (The Pediatric Interest Group [PIG] and Internal Medicine Interest Group [The Osler Club], SNMA, and Patients for Social Responsibility [PSR]) to offer events related to primary care.
-Prior events have included a physician panel, brown bag discussions, film showings, and a primary care social on the Affordable Care Act.
+Prior events have included a physician panel, brown bag discussions, film showings, and a primary care social.

 Preparation and Planning

-Various organizations will likely contact either students or the FMIG coordinator to get a spot on the calendar for NPCW.
-Some of the planning can be done in August prior to students returning, and students can take over once they’re here.
+Various organizations will likely contact either students or the FMIG Advisors.
+Some of the planning can be done in August prior to students returning.
 Prepare for these events much like any others – see what the budget allows for food, book rooms, set up parking for any guests, etc. Also make sure that the other student organizations contribute money (they usually do) and coordinate the division of payment.

 The Baby Beeper